Everything You Need to Know About ICOs

 What is an Initial Coin Offering?

-In both cases the idea is similar to crowdfunding, to raise money for a new idea, to help give value to a capital asset, and to [ideally] have a capital asset held by investors that appreciates in value if the business is successful (thereby awarding early adopters).
+In both cases, the idea is similar to crowdfunding, to raise money for a new idea, to help give value to a capital asset, and to [ideally] have a capital asset held by investors that appreciates in value if the business is successful (thereby awarding early adopters).

-TIP: An initial coin offering (ICO) is an unregulated means of crowdfunding that offers a new cryptocurrency at an initial cost.
+In short: An initial coin offering (ICO) is an unregulated means of crowdfunding that offers a new cryptocurrency at an initial cost.
 This is an alternative to other more traditional methods of raising capital.